What ADHD Overwhelm Feels Like? (Symptoms & Experience) - Softarra

 Physical Shutdown

-You may notice this as your body going still when your mind has had too much.
+You may notice this as your body going still.

 ADHD Overwhelm vs Normal Stress

-You may notice that stress and overwhelm feel similar at first.
+You may notice they feel similar at first.

 Common Thoughts During Overwhelm